From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Experiments

 \subsection{MGCL}

-\paragraph{Setup.} We compare MGCL with a variety of state-of-the-art GCL baselines.
-The full set of competing methods is detailed in Appendix~\ref{app:exp_detail}.
-We evaluate on eight datasets from the TUDataset~\citep{TUDataset} collection.
-The experiments follow the linear evaluation protocol~\citep{peng2020graph}, where models are first trained in an unsupervised manner, and the resulting embeddings are subsequently used for downstream tasks.
+We compare MGCL with a variety of state-of-the-art GCL baselines.
+The full set of competing methods is detailed in Appendix~\ref{app:baseline}.
+We evaluate on seven datasets from the TUDataset~\citep{TUDataset} collection.
+The experiments follow the linear evaluation protocol~\citep{peng2020graph} in the literature and previous works, where models are first trained in an unsupervised manner, and the resulting embeddings are subsequently used for downstream tasks.
 We adopt the evaluation protocol from~\citep{infograph}, performing 10-fold cross-validation on each dataset.
 The resulting graph-level embeddings are used to train an SVM classifier, and we report the average performance across the folds.
-To summarize performance, we assign a rank to each method based on its performance on each dataset, and the average rank (A.R.) is then computed as the mean of these ranks across all datasets.
+To summarize performance, we assign a rank to each method based on its performance on each dataset, and the average rank (A.R.) is then computed as the mean of these ranks across all datasets, consistent with prior work.

-\paragraph{Results.} As shown in Table~\ref{tab:unsupervised}, MGCL achieves strong performance across a wide range of graph-level benchmarks from the TUDataset collection~\citep{TUDataset}.
-MGCL ranks first on five out of eight datasets and second on two of the other datasets.
-For the IMDB-B dataset, InfoGraph performs best, suggesting that augmentation-based strategies may be less effective for this particular benchmark.
-Nonetheless, MGCL outperforms other augmentation-based methods, such as GraphCL and JOAO, and more recent, powerful methods such as DRGCL and simGRACE.
-Most notably, MGCL obtains the lowest average rank (A.R.) of 1.62, outperforming all competing baselines.
-These results highlight MGCL’s ability to learn generalizable and transferable graph-level representations.
-Further experiments on the effectiveness of our model-aware loss function are included in Appendix~\ref{app:additional_exp}, where we observe that clustering indeed reduces the false negative rate.
+As reported in Table~\ref{tab:unsupervised}, MGCL demonstrates strong performance across a broad range of graph-level benchmarks.
+MGCL ranks first on four out of seven datasets and second on the remaining three.
+On IMDB-B, InfoGraph attains the best performance, suggesting that augmentation-based strategies may be less effective for this particular benchmark.
+Nevertheless, MGCL consistently outperforms other augmentation-based methods, such as GraphCL and JOAO, as well as more recent approaches including DRGCL and simGRACE.
+Overall, MGCL achieves the lowest average rank (A.R.) of 1.42 among the competing methods, indicating its ability to learn robust and transferable graph-level representations.
+Importantly, MGCL constitutes a simple yet principled extension of GraphCL: by explicitly modeling the dataset as a mixture of underlying generative models and replacing random augmentations with graphon-aware augmentations, it consistently improves upon GraphCL and achieves performance comparable to, or better than, more complex recent methods that either learn augmentations or introduce sophisticated contrastive objectives.
+These results suggest that incorporating graphon mixture estimation into a standard contrastive learning pipeline can lead to meaningful performance improvements.